MaximeMRF/v7-docs/content/start/introduction.md

 It is suitable for teams that value:

-- **Ownership of backend logic** — Build critical features in-house rather than depending on external services for authentication, payments, or file handling.
+- **Ownership of backend logic**: Build critical features in-house rather than depending on external services for authentication, rate-limiting, or background jobs.

-- **Cohesive developer experience** — Every AdonisJS application follows the same conventions and directory structure, making it easy to onboard new developers and share knowledge across teams.
+- **Cohesive developer experience**: Every AdonisJS application follows the same conventions and directory structure, making it easy to onboard new developers and share knowledge across teams.

-- **Unified ecosystem** — Core features are maintained together under consistent quality standards, eliminating dependency fragmentation.
+- **Unified ecosystem**: Core features are maintained together under consistent quality standards, eliminating dependency fragmentation.

-- **Extensibility and freedom** — Core features are built from low-level packages that you can use directly to create custom flows, integrations, or abstractions.
+- **Extensibility and freedom**: Core features are built from low-level packages that you can use directly to create custom flows, integrations, or abstractions.

 AdonisJS is designed to provide everything you need for real-world backend applications, while remaining approachable and easy to configure.